 The result is the precise Display P3 representation of your input color.

-- Components are emitted in the
+- Components are in the 0–1 range that

 All calculations run locally in your browser — nothing is uploaded.